Master in Elementary Teaching (MIT): Teaching (K–8), Master of Education in Education (M.ED.)

 - Passing of the WEST-B (Washington Educators Skills Test-Basic).

-- Contact NESINC for test information.
+- Contact www.west.nesinc.org for test information.
 Satisfactory SAT or ACT scores may waive all or part of the WEST–B requirement.
+Please see an advisor in the education department.

 - Three natural science courses (BIOL 115 or PHYS 115, GEOG 115/GEOL 115) and three social studies courses (HIST 110, HIST 104 or HIST 106, GEOG 101 or GEOG 230).